PedroGF45/RPE-tracker/README.md

 # RPE-tracker
-An app for RPE tracking
+An app for RPE tracking using React for frontend and node.js for the backend.